flyingrobots/totally-legal-bro/README.md

 ## TITLE I — PRELIMINARY FINDINGS

 ### §1.
-PREAMBLE (Expanded Edition)
+PREAMBLE

-WHEREAS, developers continue to commit unspeakable acts such as:
+**WHEREAS**, developers continue to commit unspeakable acts such as:

 - pushing code without a LICENSE,
 - omitting SPDX headers,
 - introducing GPL-3.0 deps into MIT projects “because it worked on their machine,”

-AND WHEREAS, such behavior constitutes a threat to national stability, international peace, and CI pipelines everywhere;
+**AND WHEREAS**, such behavior constitutes a threat to national stability, international peace, and CI pipelines everywhere;

-AND WHEREAS, humanity has suffered enough;
+**AND WHEREAS**, humanity has suffered enough;

-THEREFORE, be it enacted by the Authority vested in The Bro:
+**THEREFORE**, be it enacted by the Authority vested in The Bro:

-> `totally-legal-bro` SHALL keep your repo totally legal, bro.
+> `totally-legal-bro` SHALL keep your repo totally legal, bro™.
 No cap, this is legit binding.

----

-## TITLE II — DEFINITIONS (EXPANDED WITH COMMENTARY)
+## TITLE II — DEFINITIONS

 1. **“The Bro”** — a Bash-based legal enforcement entity of great and terrible power.
 2. **“Subject Repository”** — any Git territory not yet brought into the light.